-With support from its Shareholders, Dynamic rapidly advanced exploration and in September 2016 Dynamic submitted an Exploitation Licence application for the Boke Project.
+With support from its Shareholders, Dynamic rapidly advanced exploration and Dynamic submitted an Exploitation Licence application for the Boke Project.
 To support the application Dynamic submitted a Technical and Economic Feasibility Study to the Ministry of Mines & Geology; technical plans to the National Mines Committee and Title Committee; and Social Environmental Impact Assessment (SEIA) to the Ministry of Environment.

-In June 2017, Dynamic was granted an Exploitation License for the Boke Project, and renamed it as “Bon Ami” Project.
+Dynamic was granted an Exploitation License for the Boke Project, and renamed it as “Bon Ami” Project.

-On June 28th, 2018 Dynamic Mining and the Government of Guinea signed a mining convention for the Bon Ami bauxite project.
+Dynamic Mining and the Government of Guinea signed a mining convention for the Bon Ami bauxite project.
 This established the legal and fiscal framework for development of the Bon Ami project which will contribute to the development of the mining sector in Guinea, creation of direct and indirect jobs whilst supporting local development.
 The project will also generate significant revenues for the Government of Guinea through its direct participation and also direct and indirect taxes.
 The mining convention was ratified on 5 July 2018 by the Guinean Parliament.

 The Bon Ami project will produce Direct Shipping Ore (“DSO”), that will be mined by surface miners transported via a dedicated haul road and stockpiled at the river port.
 From there ore will be barged to a transhipment zone for transfer to ocean going vessels – Cape size and Panamax vessels.